BabylonJS/Documentation/content/features/featuresDeepDive/mesh/path3D.md

 The normal will be the projection of your parameter vector onto the plane orthogonal to the tangent at the point position.

-As can been in the diagram below, when the parameter is a vertical vector (black), this is projected onto the plane orthoganal to the tangent vector (red) to form the normal (green).
+As seen in the diagram below, when the parameter is a vertical vector (black), this is projected onto the plane orthogonal to the tangent vector (red) to form the normal (green).

 ![Curve Normal](/img/how_to/Mesh/planenormal.jpg)